davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/deuteronomy/chapters/deuteronomy-19/deuteronomy-19.md

 ---
 title: "Deuteronomy 19"
-chapter of: "Book of Deuteronomy"
+chapter of: Book of Deuteronomy
 wikidata: "https://www.wikidata.org/wiki/Q16160515"
 tags:
   - chapter of the Bible